IHCCJava/IHCC.github.io/general-project-instructions/README.md

 you forked from (mine).
 This gives us a great layout for reviewing the changes you made and checking that the automated tests passed.

-To do this you will start with your repo open in GitHub.
+To do this you will start with **your repo** open in GitHub.
+You will know you are looking at your repo when it has your username in the URL.
+(Pull request cannot be created if you try to start it while on my repo).

 Click on the Pull Request tab located on the top bar.

 Click "New pull request".